fleetdm/fleet/docs/Using-Fleet/Process-File-Events.md

 I0613 11:25:39.959703 29626 auditdnetlink.cpp:686] Failed to set the netlink owner
 ```

-## 3. Create test files
+## Create test files

-> The `process_file_events` table can only process events for files that are existing before the osquery initialization.
+> The `process_file_events` table can only process events for files that existed before the osquery initialization.
 > New files created after osqueryd has initialized won't be tracked by the `process_file_events` table.

 Create the following test files in the CentOS VM: